luigiassenza/luigiassenza.github.io/_posts/2024-06-03-what-is-machine-learning.markdown

 = m^Tx + b
 $$

-Functions can come in all shapes and forms.
+Functions come in all sorts of shapes.
 Even something as complex as a deep neural network is a mathematical function.
 A big one, but a function.
 Let's consider a simple neural network with two neurons in the input layer, two neurons in the hidden layer and one neuron in the otput layer:

 <figure>
     <img src="{{ page.image }}"/>
     <figcaption>Figure 1 - A simple neural network</figcaption>
 </figure>

-The function of this simple neural network can be built starting from its matrix elements.

 In the input lavyer (layer $$0$$) we have: